Ripanj: Characteristics

-Ripanj is still largely agricultural settlement.
-The electrotechnics factory "Elektrosrbija" is located in Ripanj, so as the three "Minel" factory departments.
+Ripanj is still largely an agricultural settlement.
+The electrotechnics factory "Elektrosrbija" is located in Ripanj, as are the three "Minel" factory departments.

 Ripanj is located in the northern, low Šumadija and the neighboring plateau is named after the settlement (Ripanj plateau), south of the Pinosava plateau.
 A railway Belgrade-Niš (both parallel lines) passes next to the settlement and the tunnel south of Ripanj is named the "Ripanj tunnel".

-Former mine, Crveni Breg ("Red Hill"), is located in the northernmost section of Ripanj.
-Lead, zinc, silver and gold were extracted from the Roman period until 1953 when the mine was closed.
+A former mine, Crveni Breg ("Red Hill"), is located in the northernmost section of Ripanj.
+Lead, zinc, silver and gold were extracted from the Roman period until 1953, when the mine was closed.
 It has seven levels, out of which four are flooded, and the stalactites are being formed inside.
-By 2009 upper level was prepared for the visitors, being cleaned and lighted for some 300 m but the project of turning it into the tourist attraction failed.
+By 2009, the upper level was prepared fort visitors, being cleaned and lighted for some 300 m but the project of turning it into a tourist attraction failed.

 Ripanj is location of the closed Tešićev Majdan ("Tešić Quarry").
 The stone pit was privately owned, but was confiscated by the state after World War II and stopped operating before 1960.
 In the process of the restitution after 2000, the quarry was returned to the surviving owners, but they live abroad so the quarry is still not operational.
 It is the only known location of kersantite in Serbia, a worldwide rare type of greenish granite.
 For decades, kersantite was used for the Belgrade buildings, including some of the most representative ones.
 Features built with this stone include the fountain between the Novi Dvor and Stari Dvor, bordure of the Hotel Bristol, Small Staircase in Kalemegdan Park, pedestal of the Play of Black Horses statues in front of the House of the National Assembly of Serbia and buildings of Belgrade Cooperative, Elementary School King Petar I, Cathedral Church of St. Michael the Archangel and Main Post Office Building.
 As the buildings began to deteriorate in time, city authorities showed interest in the quarry, not only for the repairs but also for the future construction.
 For now, when some deteriorated kersantine feature has to be replaced, the artificial stone is used (as in the case of the pedestal of the Play of Black Horses).
 Geologists suggested to the city to obtain the ownership over the land on which the pit is located and to reopen it.
 City government announced in 2012 that it will unilaterally explore the pit until it gets reopened and inspected it in 2013.
 They found still existing large amounts of already cut kersantite and that locals illegally extract the stone and crush it to cover the roads with it.
 After the political change in Belgrade in the late 2013, the motion was dropped.